Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

 Use “Preview” button to evaluate performance of the detector.
 It shows detections for the current frame.

 Parameters:
-* SEF: sigma – parameters of the Laplacian-of-Gaussian kernel .It relates to the spot size (increase to detect bigger particles)
+* SEF: sigma – parameters of the Laplacian-of-Gaussian(LoG) kernel.
+It relates to the spot size (increase to detect larger particles)
-* SEF: threshold – parameter for the threshold of the image.
+* SEF: threshold – parameter for the image threshold after LoG.
 It relates to the intensity of the spots (decrease to detect particles with lower intensity)
-* SEF: min peak value – parameter of the detected peaks.
+* SEF: min peak value – parameter of the detected peak size.
 It relates to the intensity of the spots (decrease to detect particles with lower intensity)
 * patch size – size of the region of interest with the particle (should be bigger than expected particle size).
 It can influence the particle localisation accuracy.
-* Linking: max distance – maximum possible distance (in pixels) between detections to be linked (increase to connect far placed detections)
+* Linking: max distance – maximum possible distance (in pixels) between detections to be linked (increase to link detections located further away from each other)
 * Linking: frame gap – maximum possible number of frames between detections to be linked (increase if the final trajectory is broken into parts)
 * Minimum track length – helps to eliminate short tracks created by false detections
 * resolution - set the value to get trajectories in mircons